Physical Therapist Assistant

 Students must apply and be formally accepted into the Physical Therapist Assistant program prior to enrolling in any PTA courses.

 SWIC’s current two-year-average Ultimate Licensure Pass rate from 2016-2017 is 100 percent.

 Physical Therapist Assistant Degree

 SWIC Physical Therapist Assistant instructors are experts in the field.
 Under their guidance and instruction, you work toward an Associate in Applied Science Degree.
-You will also prepare for the licensure exam.
-Courses include:
+The curriculum includes biological and social sciences, PTA technical courses and assigned clinical experiences.

 Mission and Goals

 The PTA program generally accepts 20 students each fall semester at the Belleville Campus.

 The Physical Therapist Assistant program consists of general education courses, PTA pre-fix courses and assigned clinical experiences.
 Specific locations depend on the course type.